hamidjamiulahmadi/EIGRP-Routing-Protocol/README.md

 <h1>EIGRP Routing Protocol</h1>

 <h2>Goal</h2>
-<br />In this lab i will configure the Enhanced Interior Gateway Routing Protocol (EIGRP) between Frankfurt customer branch and Berlin Sales branch,furthermore, i will use in this lab 5 CISCO Routers, two Switches, two PCs and two laptops, first i will configure each Routers with all its interfaces then i will assign each PCs and Laptopos thiers IP addresses, next i will configure the EIGRP protocol to each Routers and define each interfaces their networks and at the end testing the lab.
+<br />In this lab, I will configure the Enhanced Interior Gateway Routing Protocol (EIGRP) to establish connectivity between the Frankfurt customer branch and the Berlin sales branch.
+To achieve this, I will utilize five Cisco routers, two switches, two PCs, and two laptops.
+The first step involves configuring each router with its respective interfaces, followed by assigning IP addresses to the PCs and laptops.
+Next, I will implement the EIGRP protocol on each router, defining the networks for each interface.
+Finally, I will conduct thorough testing to ensure the proper functionality of the entire setup.
 <br />